Best business VoIP provider (UK)

 Reduce admin and maintain consistency across the organisation by grouping sites, teams and departments together.
 Changes in settings can then be rolled out on a per-site, team or department basis.

 5) Call park

 Put a call on hold and pick up another phone, giving you the flexibility to move around the office and even switch to a mobile device or computer.

 6) Call Pick-up

-Someone in the team away from their desk?
-With Call Pick-Up, you can take the call and let the person know when your colleague will be back at their desk.
-This feature not only allows you to answer colleagues phones but enables you to pick up calls that are call-waiting too.
+Is someone in the team away from their desk?
+With Call Pick-Up, you can take the call and tell the person when your colleague will be back.
+This feature allows you to answer colleagues' phones and pick up call-waiting calls.

 7) Call Waiting and music on hold

-Call waiting for queues callers and ensure you're ready to take the next call.
+Call waiting for queued callers and ensure you're ready to take the next call.
 With music on hold, you can choose to play waiting music or even promotional messages while your customers wait.